Waste Transfer Note Software: A Complete Guide for UK Waste Collectors

 Comprehensive Waste Type Database

-A good system includes pre-loaded EWC codes and waste descriptions, making it quick and easy for drivers to select the correct classification without referring to printed lists or guessing.
-This reduces errors and ensures compliance with waste classification regulations.
+A good system includes pre-loaded EWC codes and waste descriptions, making it quicker for drivers to select a classification without referring to printed lists or guessing.
+This can reduce errors, but the operator must still verify that the classification is correct for the waste.

 Electronic Signature Capture